1946 La Paz riots: Turning point

-The MNR resigns
+MNR resigns

-The railway workers had now joined the students, issuing an ultimatum demanding the removal of the MNR from Villarroel's Cabinet.
+The railway workers had now joined the students, issuing an ultimatum demanding the removal of the MNR from Villarroel's cabinet.
 Some fairly important workers' syndicates had also called their own general strikes.
 Given the situation, Villarroel was advised to separate his government from the MNR in order to reassure the country.
 The five military ministers (Gustavo Chacó of foreign affairs, Edmundo Nogales of government, José Celestino Pinto of defense, Antonio Ponce of public works, and Jorge Calero of education) all submitted their resignations in order to pressure the three of the MNR (Víctor Paz Estenssoro of finance, Germán Monroy Block of labor, and Julio Zuazo Cuenca of agriculture) to do the same.
 However, they refused to follow suit.
 In a meeting between Villarroel and Paz Estenssoro, the latter affirmed that the president's decision to request the MNR's resignation was an "ingratitude and a betrayal" and expressed his fear that "persecution against us will begin".
 In the end, Paz Estenssoro agreed to submit the MNR's resignation the following day in exchange for safety guarantees.
 At 10 p.m., a radio statement announced the president's intent to form a new, all-military cabinet.

 On the morning of 20 July, Zuazo Cuenca, Monroy Block, and La Paz mayor Juan Luis Gutiérrez Granier met at the home of Paz Estenssoro.
 There was a delay in the drafting of the MNR resignation and it would not officially arrive until 7 p.m.
 However, before even receiving it, the president appointed a new cabinet made up of one general, three colonels, three lieutenant colonels and a major.
 However, dissatisfaction continued due to the fact that at least two of the new military ministers were MNR supporters.
 On the contrary, the new cabinet aroused misgivings in a sector which had so far been loyal to the Villarroel regime: the armed forces.
-Among soldiers and officials in the Ministry of Defense, the General Staff, as well as the "Sucre" and "Loa" regiments, there was resentment at the fact that full control of the army and now the government had been singularly handed to a few members of the RADEPA lodge.
+Among soldiers and officials in the Ministry of Defense, the general staff, as well as the Sucre and Loa regiments, there was resentment at the fact that full control of the army and now the government had been singularly handed to a few members of the RADEPA lodge.
 The opinion increasingly grew that the president should resign.